Skip to main content

 • Insurance recovery

-Our higher education attorneys are active in a number of organizations focused on higher education law and support of academic communities, including NACUA, CUPA-HR, AUTM, and AIPLA.
-Our attorneys regularly attend and speak at regional, national, and international events, have contributing to amicus curiae briefs, and have built long-standing relationships with member attorneys and higher education professionals.
+Our higher education attorneys are active in a number of organizations focused on higher education law and support of academic communities, including the National Association of College and University Attorneys (NACUA), Association of University Technology Managers (AUTM), and American Intellectual Property Law Association (AIPLA).
+Our attorneys regularly attend and speak at regional, national, and international events, have contributed to amicus curiae briefs, and have built long-standing relationships with member attorneys and higher education professionals.

 Team